JGLynch54/ui512bProject/ReadMe.md

 Project Description

 	ui512 is a small project to provide basic operations for a variable type of unsigned 512 bit integer.
-	The basic operations in the module ui512a are: zero, copy, compare, add, subtract.
+	The basic operations: zero, copy, compare, add, subtract.
     Other optional modules provide bit ops and multiply / divide.
-	It is written in assembly language, using the MASM (ml64) assembler provided as an option within Visual Studio (currently using VS Community 2022 17.9.6).
+	It is written in assembly language, using the MASM (ml64) assembler provided as an option within Visual Studio.
+	(currently using VS Community 2022 17.9.6)
 	It provides external signatures that allow linkage to C and C++ programs, where a shell/wrapper could encapsulate the methods as part of an object.
-	It has assembly time options directing the use of Intel processor extensions:
+	It has assembly time options directing the use of Intel processor extensions: AVX4, AVX2, SIMD, or none:
-    AVX4, AVX2, SIMD, or none: (Z (512), Y (256), or X (128) registers, or regular Q (64bit))
+	(Z (512), Y (256), or X (128) registers, or regular Q (64bit)).
 	If processor extensions are used, the caller must align the variables declared and passed on the appropriate byte boundary (e.g. alignas 64 for 512) This module is very light-weight (less than 1K bytes) and relatively fast, but is not intended for all processor types or all environments.
-	Use for private (hobbyist), or instructional, or as an example for more ambitious projects is all it is meant to be.
+	Use for private (hobbyist), or instructional,
+	or as an example for more ambitious projects is all it is meant to be.

 	ui512b provides basic bit-oriented operations: shift left, shift right, and, or, not, least significant bit and most significant bit.